schappim/mBot-Gitbook/section-2-chapter-4-demonstration-of-the-mblock.md

 \[Image 2.4.5: Tapping on the orange button takes you to the next task\]

 By now you should have a good understanding of what mBlock for tablets does. mBlock is a fun way for a student to learn mBot programming using Scratch.

+---

+### **Checklist**

+Double-check that at this point, the following are completed:

+\[   \] You have installed mBlock on your iPad or Android tablet

+\[   \] You have successfully connected your mBot to the mBlock app via Bluetooth

+\[   \] You were able to successfully complete the first 3 challenges, as assigned by Mr Panda